 - Resources tailored to those who are looking to beef up their long-term investment portfolios

-- Large scope of products, tools and research
+- The large scope of products, tools, and research

 - Low-cost and some commission-free products